 Over our years in interim pastor ministries, we’ve had multiple churches want to hire one of our interim pastors as their new permanent pastor, and we always have to tell them that, unfortunately, this is not an option.
 In fact, we now write it into our contracts with churches that our interim pastors cannot be considered for a permanent pastor position.
 We do this not because we don’t want to lose any of our staff members (although we don’t), but for several other important reasons.

 Our Pastors Are Called to Interim Pastor Ministry

 Serving as an intentional interim pastor is a very different thing than serving as a permanent pastor in a church.
-Our interim pastors have unique gifts and spiritual qualities that make them very well suited for this role.
+Our pastors have unique gifts and spiritual qualities that make them very well suited for this role.
 They aren’t just called to be pastors; they have all been called to the specific ministry of interim pastoring.
-One of our interim pastors, Gregg Caruso, put it very well when he said, “Some pastors are called to a church.
+One of our partners, Gregg Caruso, put it very well when he said, “Some pastors are called to a church.
 We are called to the church.”

 Our Mission Needs to Stay at the Forefront of Everything We Do

 At VitalChurch, it is our mission to revitalize churches in crisis or transition and see them reconciled and restored to unity, with gifted leadership in place, gospel values embedded, effective governance, and an exciting mission agreed upon.

 Our interim pastors need to stay focused on that mission.
 They are there for a period of time to be agents of change.
 By leaving open the possibility that an interim pastor could be considered for the permanent pastor position, it could compromise his ability to effect change.
 He could be thinking about how he could keep his job and may avoid addressing important issues that could rock the boat.
 Our interim pastors need to be free to do and say the hard things, even if it makes them unpopular with some in the congregation or church leadership.